StephenJLu/hashnode-archive/cm54shdko000009mggqio8er8.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1735182360074/08723369-e9e0-4bfd-b50a-3a0eb125afc0.png align="center")

 In the first part, the user visits the website form and encounters the protection.
-A script in the head, calls the Cloudflare API to generate the widget and present it to the user.
+A script in the head, calls the Cloudflare API to generate the widget and presents it to the user.

 In the code below the following steps are carried out: